Conducting an inventory pre-tenancy checklist before new tenants move into the p

 Our inventory specialists will also confirm the appointment with the tenant prior to attending.
 We are happy to conduct the visit in an empty property or with the tenant present and can re-confirm the process with the tenant once at the property, and note down any concerns they have.

-If you are an agent who conducts these visits in-house, our Kaptur software could provide a quick and easy solution to provide quick reports with an easy storage solution.
+If you are an agent who conducts these visits in-house, our Kaptur software could provide a quick and easy solution to provide quick mid-term reports with an easy storage solution.

 Why use No Letting Go for your mid-term inspections visits